How do I restore a large volume of Amazon S3 objects that are in the S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive storage class?

 9. Under Configure additional options, enter the following:

-For Priority, enter a number to indicate the job's priority.
+For Priority, enter a number for the job's priority.

-For Generate completion report, choose to keep this option selected.
+For Generate completion report, keep this option selected.

-For Completion report scope, select Failed tasks only or All tasks depending on your use case.
+For Completion report scope, choose Failed tasks only or All tasks.

-For Path to completion report destination, enter the path that you want the report to be sent to.
+For Path to completion report destination, enter the path where you want to send the report.

-For Permission, select Choose from existing IAM roles.
-Then, select the IAM role that has permissions to initiate a restore and has a trust policy with S3 batch operations.
+For Permission, choose Choose from existing IAM roles, and then select the IAM role that has the required permissions.

 10. Choose Next.

-11. On the Review page, review the details of the job.
-Then, choose Create job.
+11. On the Review page, review the details of the job, and then choose Create job.

 13. (Optional) If you selected Generate completion report, then review the report after the job completes.
 You can find the report at the Path to completion report destination that you specified.